PROFILE

 Son Sann formed the Khmer People's National

-Liberation Front (KPNLF) to lead the political
+Liberation Front (KPNLF) to lead a political

 struggle for Cambodia's independence.
 Prince